ClaudioZandonella/PRDA/README.md

 Type M error and Type S error are respectively around 1.80 and 0.003.
-That means, statistical significant results are on average an overestimation of 80% of the hypothesized population effect and there is a .3% of probability to obtain a statistically significant result in the opposite direction.
+That means, statistical significant results are on average an overestimation of 80% of the hypothesized population effect and there is a .3% probability of obtaining a statistically significant result in the opposite direction.

 To know more about function arguments and further examples see the